 On the way back from the beach, the Sawans insisted on stopping to see one of their friends from another camp across the street.
 Camp Bacchus is home to a thin, middle-aged Frenchman who did not appear to have a name nor did it seem to be important.
 What mattered is that he was the Sawan’s friend.
 Though they could hardly speak to one another, their affection for one another endured.
 Howard and Evan left Camp Bacchus with an invitation to lunch the next day: an invitation they could hardly refuse.

 As performance time drew near, Mrs. Sawan invited the two Taylor boys into her home for Arabic coffee.
 The three-bedroom house was scarcely longer than a dorm room and no wider.
 Sitting proud and vibrant in a room cluttered with piled clothing, mattresses, and the bare minimum cooking tools was a gleaming bowl of strawberries.

 “We could see what they had, and we could see that they had these strawberries and a small fridge,” Howard said.

 Yet the mother would not allow the guests to refuse.
 They drank coffee and ate her precious strawberries while her sons dressed up for the concert.
 Each strapped on the biggest, flashiest watch they owned in preparation.
 They pulled their sleeves up to show the palm-sized faces off: Mohammed’s was blue with gold trim, Mahmoud’s was black and white.

 At dinner that night, Mohammed gave his watch to Dr. Rediger as a token of how much he appreciated her hard work.
 It turns out blue and gold goes great with concert black.

 Howard and Evan want people to know how few opportunities God provides without risk.
-They took a chance of feeling exhausted and unfed by staying in the camp until performance time, but they said had the chance.
+They took the risk of feeling exhausted and unfed by staying in the camp until performance time, but they said they would do it again if they had the chance.